Agents of Change

 We can’t address everything that local people ask for on our own and so we work closely with local policymakers and authorities to communicate their asks.
 We also support authorities in communicating effectively with local communities.

-Agents of Change is currently funded by the Calouste Gulbenkian Foundation.
+Agents of Change is funded by the European Union and the Calouste Gulbenkian Foundation.